Solvosoft/django-gentelella-widgets/docs/source/permissionmanagement.rst

 any_permission_required
 ''''''''''''''''''''''''''''''''

-Decorator for views that checks whether a user has a particular permission enabled, redirecting to the log-in page if necessary.
+Decorator for views that checks whether user has any permission enabled in perms list, redirecting to the log-in page if necessary.
 If the raise_exception parameter is given the PermissionDenied exception is raised.